★★★★★

 Neuropathy can be genetic or acquired.
 Meaning you’ve either had neuropathy since birth or it has developed along the way.

-But is there an alternative way cope with this condition?
+But is there an alternative way to cope with this condition?
 Yes, there is: massage therapy.
 And what are these benefits that can help you manage neuropathy?

 Have you ever had a massage and felt invigorated right after the session?
 This is because it helps in improving the blood flow of your body.
 You can count on that same benefit if you suffer from neuropathy.